ROGERS & ANDREWS ORTHODONTICS CELEBRATES GROVETOWN LOCATION's 1ST BIRTHDAY

 Grovetown Rogers and Andrews Ortho

-Rogers & Andrews Ortho celebrates one year in Grovetown, achieving Invisalign's top 1%, and offering free consultations with advanced technology.
+Rogers & Andrews Orthodontics celebrates one year in Grovetown, achieving Invisalign's top 1%, and offering free consultations with advanced technology.

-GROVETOWN, GEORGIA, UNITED STATES, February 2, 2024 /EINPresswire / -- Rogers & Andrews Orthodontics is proud to celebrate the one year anniversary of their Grovetown office location that opened in January 2023.
+GROVETOWN, GEORGIA, UNITED STATED, February 2, 2024 /EINPresswire / -- Rogers & Andrews Orthodontics is proud to celebrate the one year anniversary of their Grovetown office location that opened in January 2023!

 Over the past year, the Rogers and Andrews team has grown and achieved a number of milestones.
 Dr. Andrews, our Board-Certified orthodontist, achieved the highest distinction possible in Invisalign experience.
 As a Diamond Plus Invisalign provider, Dr. Andrews is now recognized in the Top 1% of all Invisalign orthodontists in the nation.